Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 16:24

-Well, I was hoping when my sister mentioned for England, this morning, and I told her Oh, it’s coming on today, and we’re chatting away.
+Well, I was talking to my sister in England, this morning, and I told her Oh, I’m coming on today, and we’re chatting away.
 And we came up with this idea and it was a combination.
 She’s about to say, something, I said, I know.
 Blah, blah, blah.
 And what we both came up with, and it’s my idea as well.
-But I don’t know, I’m trying to [Unintelligible 00:16:53] at the moment.
+But I don’t know, I’m trying to… you in Redcliffe at the moment?

 Chantelle Ellem 16:56